-We are a team that works together, develops ideas together and celebrates successes together, so no one in our team ever has to wonder how to figure out how to optimise results by themselves or which issues need to be tackled.
+We are a team that works together, develops ideas together, and celebrates successes together, so no one in our team ever has to wonder how to figure out how to optimize results by themselves or which issues need to be tackled.
 Everyone thinks together.

 Trust is a difficult attribute to measure and a delicate dynamic to maintain.
 How do you maintain this with your employees?

 We don’t see trust as a feat of strength.
 It’s a basic principle for us, and this philosophy has worked very well for the past 20 years.
 It’s comparable to any relationship; if you have any doubts, the end is inevitable.
 After all, you can’t actively or spontaneously prove that you deserve trust, can you?

 If you have to list a few factors that have been the biggest asset to your organization, what would they be and why?